What is a DKIM record? #

 Here’s what each part of the header means:

-d=postmarkapp.com;is the email domain that signed the message.
-It’s important that your DKIM signature use your domain name here, because this bolsters your domain’s reputation with ISPs as you send valid email, regardless of the Email Service Provider you use.
+d=postmarkapp.com;The email domain that signed the message.
+It’s important that your DKIM signature use your domain name here because this bolsters your domain’s reputation with ISPs as you send valid email, regardless of the Email Service Provider you use.

-This signature is computed and added to the outgoing SMTP headers.
+This signature is computed and added to the outgoing email headers.
 The message is now ready for a recipient server to verify the message hasn’t been modified in transit.

 Verifying a signed DKIM message #